brandonhlk/ouiyo/README.md

 ### How it works

-1. Select services required (cleaning, remote check-in & moving)
+1. Browse our services below
-2. Follow instructions below to fill our booking form
+2. Complete our booking form and we'll get in touch
 3. We'll carry out the service depending on your preferences

 ### Services